nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
 The tutor is not a favourite so cannot be unfavourited.
-    * 3a1.
+    * 3b1.
 TutorTracker shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 <hr/>